getgrav/grav/README.md

 # Adding Functionality

-You can download manually from the [Downloads page on http://getgrav.org](http://getgrav.org/downloads), but the preferred solution is to use the [Grav Package Manager](http://learn.getgrav.org/advanced/grav-gpm) or `GPM`:
+You can download [plugins](http://getgrav.org/downloads/plugins) or [themes](http://getgrav.org/downloads/themes) manually from the appropriate tab on the [Downloads page on http://getgrav.org](http://getgrav.org/downloads), but the preferred solution is to use the [Grav Package Manager](http://learn.getgrav.org/advanced/grav-gpm) or `GPM`:

 ```
 $ bin/gpm index